aenarete/KitePodModels.jl/README.md

 - a function to convert the actual depower value into change of angle of attack

 ### Configuration
-There are two types of kite control models, called KCU1 and KCU2.
+There are two types of kite control unit models, called KCU1 and KCU2.
 For KCU1 the following parameters are used:
 ```yaml
 kcu: